 - Old Vienna Schnaps Museum Euro 7.00

 We hit the road this morning and travel to Krakow.
 En route we'll make a sobering stop at Auschwitz where you can learn all about the history & significance of this place steeped in history.
 On arrival, get in the know on Krakow.
-Founded in the 13th century, this was once the second most important town in Bohemia, famous for its silver mining heritage.
+Founded in the 13th century, the former capital of Poland is famous for its silver mining heritage.

-- Entrance & locally guided tours of Auschwitz & Birkenau concentration camp memorials
+- Entrance to Auschwitz & Birkenau concentration camp memorials

 Left relatively untouched after World War II, Krakow is jam-packed with monuments and cultural treasures like turn-of-the-century buildings, museums, an impressive castle and the Jewish Quarter.